 Jeffrey Horing has served on our board of directors since February 2015.
 Mr. Horing is a Managing Director of Insight Partners, a private equity and venture capital firm, which he co-founded in 1995.
 Prior to founding Insight Partners, Mr. Horing held various positions at Warburg Pincus and Goldman Sachs.
 Mr. Horing serves on the board of Alteryx, Inc., a position he has held since September 2014, as well as the boards of a number of private companies.
 Mr. Horing is also a member of the University of Pennsylvania's School of Engineering board of overseers.
 Mr. Horing holds a B.S. and B.A. from University of Pennsylvania's Moore School of Engineering and the Wharton School, respectively.
 He also holds an MBA from the M.I.T.
 Sloan School of Management.
+Since 2015, Mr. Horing has served on our board as the designee of Insight Partners pursuant to the Investor Rights Agreement we entered into in connection with Insight Partners' initial investment in us.
+Insight Partners' right to name a director to our board will terminate upon completion of this offering.
 We believe Mr. Horing is qualified to serve on our board of directors because of his corporate finance and business expertise gained from his experience in the venture capital industry, including his time spent serving on boards of directors of various technology companies.